Upgrade overview

 if migrating a QuayEcosystem

 component fails or is unsupported.
-All unmanaged components should migrate successfully because no Kubernetes resources need to be adopted and all the necessary values are already provided in Quay’s config.yaml
+All unmanaged components should migrate successfully because no Kubernetes resources need to be adopted and all the necessary values are already provided in Project Quay’s config.yaml

 Database